-The review team interviewed five staff from the U.S. Army Corps of Engineers (USACE) and three staff from NMFS.
-Under Section 3.2.1 of the MOU, the State assumed the DOT Secretary's responsibilities for highway projects under NEPA for environmental review, reevaluation, consultation, or other actions required under the Endangered Species Act, the Clean Water Act, and other environmental laws.
+The review team interviewed five staff from USACE and three staff from NMFS.
+Under Section 3.2.1 of the MOU, the State assumed DOT Secretary's responsibilities for highway projects under NEPA for environmental review, reevaluation, consultation, or other actions required under the Endangered Species Act, the Clean Water Act, and other environmental laws.
 The audit teams' assessment of DOT&PF's compliance with consultation and permitting requirements under this section of the MOU resulted in the following five conclusions: